jeremyfelt/Automatic-Featured-Image-Posts/readme.md

 * In which a plugin begins its life.

 ## Upgrade Notice

+###0.6
+* NEW - Filters added for post title, categories, and content.

 ### 0.5
 * NEW - Option to assign automatically created posts to registered post formats.